Defibrillators, FAAE News, First Aid Advice

 • Plumbing malfunction, this is caused by a blockage in a blood vessel around the heart.
 This is commonly known as a Heart Attack.

-How a Defibrillator works
+How does a Defibrillator work

 A defibrillator is a fault-finding device that will only shock a patient if their heart is faulty and fibrillating in Ventricular Fibrillation or Ventricular Tachycardia.